7 Best Beaches in Sintra, Portugal

 Ericeira is well known for being the first World Surfing Reserve in Europe and has several beaches that are popular among surfers and tourists.

-What makes Foz Do Lizandro special though is that the Lizandro River flows right into the Atlantic Ocean at Lizandro Beach.
+What makes Foz Do Lizandro special is that the Lizandro River flows right into the Atlantic Ocean at Lizandro Beach.

 It originates in the region near Sintra and travels through the municipality of Mafra, eventually reaching the ocean at the beach of Foz do Lizandro.